 But keep in mind that some actions, such as making a partial payment or a promise to pay, might reset the statute of limitations clock.
 Also, even if the statute of limitations expires, you still owe the debt.
 So, a debt collector can still contact you to collect the debt even if it can't sue you.

-If you know for sure that the statute of limitations has expired, it might make sense to send a cease and desist letter to stop the collection calls.
+If you know for sure that the statute of limitations has expired, it might make sense to send a cease and desist letter to stop the collection contacts.

-If a debt collector contacts you about a debt that you’re sure you don’t owe, sending a cease and desist letter can stop the collector from calling you again.
+If a debt collector contacts you about a debt that you're sure you don't owe, sending a cease and desist letter can stop the collector from contacting you about it again.
 But because creditors routinely sell their debts to different debt collectors, it can be hard to know for sure whether you owe the debt.

-Under the FDCPA, you have a right to dispute the debt and request verification from the debt collector within 30 days after you first receive notice of the obligation.
+Under the FDCPA, you have a right to dispute the debt and request verification from the debt collector within 30 days after you first receive notice about this right.
 Until the debt collector sends you proof that you owe the debt, it must stop its collection efforts.
 It's usually a good idea to ask the collector to verify the debt before sending a cease and desist letter.